ydsingh/alexa/labs/Recipe/README.md

 If it works well, please [publish your skill](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/publishing-an-alexa-skill)  for the world to enjoy.

 ### Lab 2: Allow the user to Pause and Resume
-We can configure a DynamoDB database table to remember which step the user was on when they pause the skill.
+We can configure a DynamoDB database table to remember which step the user was on when they stop or pause the skill.
-Then, the skill can resume with the next step when the user returns to the skill.
+Then, the skill can prompt the user to continue with the next step when re-launching the skill.

+We will need to prepare our skill Lambda function to use a database called [DynamoDB](https://aws.amazon.com/dynamodb/).

 #### Configure Permissions for DynamoDB
 Steps: